Zuplo

 4. Tear down the instance when the branch is merged or closed

 This is possible but requires significant infrastructure investment and maintenance.
-Most teams skip it entirely, which means API changes go through review without being tested in a realistic environment.
+Most teams skip it entirely, meaning API changes reach production without being tested in a realistic environment.

-Zuplo’s GitHub integration handles deployment automatically — you don’t need a CI/CD pipeline for deploys.
-But you might want to add API tests:
+Zuplo’s GitHub integration handles deployment automatically – you don’t need a pipeline for deploys.
+You might want to add API tests that run against the Zuplo preview environment:

 YAMLyaml